How to authenticate with a bearer token in wget

 HTTP/1.1 200 OK

-A 401 Unauthorized or 403 Forbidden response usually means the token is expired, missing scope, or tied to a different audience than the target API.
+A 401 Unauthorized or 403 Forbidden response usually means the token is expired, missing scope, tied to a different audience, or sent with the wrong Authorization scheme.

 4. Clear the token from the current shell when the request completes.